Jounce Therapeutics: Updates To Thesis

 Another positive development was the hiring of Hugh Cole as Chief Business Officer, who served in the same capacity previously at ARIAD Pharmaceuticals (acquired by Takeda in a $5.2 billion deal) with much success.

 Third quarter earnings are scheduled to be reported tomorrow and I look forward to updates from management on their endeavors.
-For the second quarter the company reported cash and equivalents of $309.9 million, while research and development expenses totaled $17.2 million.
+For the second quarter, the company reported cash and equivalents of $309.9 million, while research and development expenses totaled $17.2 million.
 General and administrative expenses amounted to $6.1 million.
 Management has guided for full year cash use of $100 million to $120 million.

 Figure 4: ICONIC adaptive design incorporating biomarker (source: corporate presentation)

 Again, the preeminent upcoming catalyst is early efficacy data in the first half of next year.
-It´s important to note that challenges with the target engagement assay from phase 1 led to a four month delay in initiating parts C and D of the phase 2 study.
+It's important to note that challenges with the target engagement assay from Phase 1 led to a four-month delay in initiating parts C and D of the Phase 2 study.

-Jounce Therapeutics is a Buy.
+Jounce Therapeutics Is A Buy.

 Readers who have done their due diligence and are interested in the story should purchase a pilot position in the near term.
 I would wait for signs of technical strength and institutional buying to add to the position in light of possible delays as stated above.
-Ahead of data I would take partial or full profits to mitigate risk, depending on one`s risk tolerance and chosen course of action.
+Ahead of data, I would take partial or full profits to mitigate risk, depending on one's risk tolerance and chosen course of action.

 Risks to the story include disappointing data, clinical setbacks, and competition from other entities pursuing similar approaches with better funding.
 It is possible that delays could result in results being presented at a date later than the timetable given by management, which could lead to additional downside.
 Keep in mind that many biotech companies are exploring drug candidates with the idea of combining them with approved PD-1 treatments and thus this is a crowded field.